boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 [TezosEscrowAgent smart contract](https://github.com/boltlabs-inc/tezos-contract/blob/main/zkchannels-contract): Implementation of the smart contract used in realizing the on-chain escrow functionality for zkChannels.<br>
 [zkChannels contract costs](https://github.com/boltlabs-inc/tezos-contract/wiki/Benchmark-Results): Benchmarking of the Tezos smart contract.
 ### Tezos Resources
 [Developer documentation](https://tezos.gitlab.io/index.html).
-At time of writing this specification, the active protocol versin for Tezos is Florence.
+At time of writing this specification, the active protocol version for Tezos is Florence.
 Subsections of particular interest include:
-- [An Introduction to Tezos RPCS: Signing Operations](https://www.ocamlpro.com/2018/11/21/an-introduction-to-tezos-rpcs-signing-operations/): Blog post summarizing how to forge and sign Tezos operations.<br>
+- [Micheline](https://tezos.gitlab.io/shell/micheline.html): Data format used when passing parameters to the smart contract.
-- [Micheline](https://tezos.gitlab.io/shell/micheline.html): Data format used when passing parameters to the smart contract.<br>
+- [Michelson](https://tezos.gitlab.io/active/michelson.html): Overview of the language used for Tezos smart contracts.<br>

-- [Michelson](https://tezos.gitlab.io/active/michelson.html): Overview of the language used for Tezos smart contracts. <br>
+[An Introduction to Tezos RPCS: Signing Operations](https://www.ocamlpro.com/2018/11/21/an-introduction-to-tezos-rpcs-signing-operations/): Blog post summarizing how to forge and sign Tezos operations.<br>

 ## Glossaries and Notation
 ### Tezos Glossary